m347h/fullstackopen-course-notes/README.md

 # fullstackopen-course-notes

 Firstly, we start with some notes from previous lesson's homework: in Part 1 a) introduction to react (homework exercise), in another github's sample solution, a method called "reduce" was used in React, which was applied when they were summing up the total number of exercises with the use of an accumulator.
-In the solution, we had to define a const Total, in which we had to apply this "reduce" and use accumulator.
+In the solution, we had to define a "const Total" handler, in which we had to apply this "reduce" and use accumulator.

 ```
 const Total = ({parts}) => {